jo3-l/notes/chem/measurement/graphing.md

 ## Min/max lines

 The min line has the minimum slope possible and connects two corners of the first and last error bars.
+Likewise, the max line has the maximum slope possible.
 For example:

 ![[graphing-20220929.19.32.37.excalidraw | 350]]